North Cornwall · PL35

 Why Boscastle is its own job.

-Conservation Area, AONB and a Flood Zone 3 designation across much of the harbour valley.
+The planning backdrop in North Cornwall is real, not abstract: conservation Area, AONB and a Flood Zone 3 designation across much of the harbour valley.
 Post-flood reconstruction set high design and material standards that continue to apply.
 For loft conversion specifically, parts of Boscastle sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Boscastle drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Boscastle project as a PL35-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL35 parish brief as the design brief and the Boscastle application has somewhere to land.
+Whether the project is on slate harbourside cottages in the centre or further out toward Tintagel, the loft conversion response is locally tuned.

 Planning note